goreckis6/next-platform-starter-7174a/README.md

 2. Verify that the new file is displayed immediately without caching issues
 3. Check that the bank statement is properly converted to columns and rows
 4. Navigate to `/fullview?uuid=[UUID]` to view the PDF in full window mode
+5. Use the AI parsing option in the export modal for better transaction extraction

 ## Conclusion

-These improvements address the caching issues, enhance the PDF processing for bank statements, and provide a full window display feature that enhances the user experience when working with bank statement PDFs.
+These improvements address the caching issues, enhance the PDF processing for bank statements, provide a full window display feature, and add AI-based transaction parsing that enhances the user experience when working with bank statement PDFs.